fkarg/fkarg.github.io/_posts/2019-05-07-on-murphyjitsu.md

 this state, try to make plans, you tend to factor in all kind of things already, as you _want this to be done_ in the first place.
-These plans are automatically much more robust than most I do otherwise - mainly because I already consider a couple things that could go wrong as well as countermeasures.
+These plans are automatically much more robust than most I do otherwise - mainly because I already consider a couple of things that could go wrong as well as countermeasures.

 So, what happened?
 Well, after becoming aware of Murphyjitsu, I somehow started